First published by The Japan Times

 Now a professor at Keio University, Shirai was one of nine board members who helped decide monetary policy between 2011 and 2016, a time when the BOJ engaged in the greatest monetary experiment in central banking history.
 She served Govs.
 Masaaki Shirakawa and Haruhiko Kuroda as the only female board member at the time and was the third to have ever held the role.

-According to Shirai, massive monetary easing was not effective in raising inflation and aggregate demand over the public’s concern….
-Click to continue reading at The Japan Times
+According to Shirai, massive monetary easing was not effective in raising inflation and aggregate demand over the public’s concern about the social security system — especially public pensions.

 - March 12, 2017: Thinking of starting a business in Japan?
 Just do it!